DiamondLightSource/pymalcolm/docs/user_docs/counter.rst

 return any arguments, so the functions don't have a ``parameters`` argument.
-The main difference to the Hello example is that we have implemented :meth:`~Part.create_attributes` which expects us to create and yield any Attributes we expect the Block to have.
+The main difference to the Hello example is that we have implemented :meth:`~Part.create_attributes` which expects us to create and yield any `AttributeModel` instances we expect the Block to have.

+.. note:: We are producing an `AttributeModel` rather than an `Attribute`.

+    This is because the Attribute is a user facing View, with methods like :meth:`~Attribute.put_value`, while AttributeModel is a data centred model with methods like :meth:`~AttributeModel.set_value`.
+Each user gets their own Attribute view of a single underlying AttributeModel that holds the actual data.

 In our example we yield:

-- "counter": the name of the Attribute within the Block
+- ``"counter"``: the name of the Attribute within the Block
-- self.counter: the actual Attribute instance
+- ``self.counter``: the AttributeModel instance
-- self.counter.set_value: the function that will be called when someone tries to "Put" to the Attribute, or None if it isn't writeable
+- ``self.counter.set_value``: the function that will be called when someone tries to "Put" to the Attribute, or None if it isn't writeable

-To make the Attribute we first need to make a meta object.
+To make the AttributeModel we first need to make a meta object.
 In our example we want a ``float64`` `NumberMeta` as we want to demonstrate floating point numbers.
 If our counter was an integer we could choose ``int32`` or ``int64``.
-The actual Attribute is returned by the :meth:`~VMeta.create_attribute` method of this meta.
+The actual AttributeModel is returned by the :meth:`~VMeta.create_attribute` method of this meta.

 In the two methods (zero and increment), we make use of the ``counter`` Attribute.
 We can get its value by using the :attr:`~AttributeModel.value` attribute and set its value by calling the :meth:`~AttributeModel.set_value` method.
-This method will validate the new value using the `VMeta` object we passed in :meth:`~Part.create_attributes` and notify the Process, that the Block is attached to, that something has changed and subscribers need to be updated.
+This method will validate the new value using the `VMeta` object we passed in :meth:`~Part.create_attributes` and notify any interested subscribers that something has changed.

 Visualising the Block with the GUI
 ----------------------------------